-- GREEN real estate designation, which also is subject to an exam in order to carry and use this designation.
-The Green course is an excellent course for those realtors interested in helping people sell or buy green homes.
-Having obtained this designation ourselves, we also address several ‘green’ subjects to our website.
+The GREEN real estate designation, is also subject to an exam in order to carry and use this designation.
+The GREEN course is an excellent course for those realtors interested in helping people sell or buy green homes.
+Tanja was one of the first realtors in Calgary to carry this designation.

 SRES stands for Senior Real Estate Specialist.
 In this course the emphasis is placed on dealing with seniors as they can potentially be a vulnerable group.
 For example, realtors have to take special actions if they believe that the elderly who are selling their home appear to be confused about the overwhelming aspects of the buying and selling processes.

 We have all four real estate designations between the two of us.
 Therefore, we are very well equipped to deal with many different types of situations that may occur.